 “Every day is day is different here!” shares the designer.
-“Some days—my favourite days—I spend designing anything from new surface patterns for fabrics and wallpapers, or coming up with new designs for our furniture line.”
-This involves a lot of drawing and painting, a task which she clearly excels.
+“Some days—my favorite days—I spend designing anything from new surface patterns for fabrics and wallpapers, or coming up with new designs for our furniture line.”
+This involves a lot of drawing and painting, a task which she clearly excels in.

 “We also have meetings here with licensing partners and blog contributors.
 We create and ideate content for all of our social channels.
 We style lookbooks and design everything from stationery to sectionals from right here.”
 With the number of projects running daily in The Jungalow offices, it’s no wonder the space needs to remain multifunctional and ever-changing.

-Every day is different in The Jungalow studio, and Blakeney tells us her biggest challenge is keeping blank wall space for photo shoots.
+Each day is unique and Blakeney tells us her biggest challenge is keeping blank wall space for photoshoots.
 “We always end up having to shuffle things around each time we’re setting up for a new story,” she says.

 The Jungalow is not the reference in all things bohemian for nothing: The office is a veritable treasure trove of textiles, pottery, and artifacts from around the world.
 Blakeney credits her carefree California upbringing, her multiethnic family, and her extensive travels for her boho-chic aesthetic.

 Between all her projects, it’s not surprising that the designer requires to constantly be visually inspired.
 This year, she will have launched a rug and pillow collection with Loloi, a wallpaper line with Hygge & West, stationery with Wedding Paper Divas, and an upcoming furniture line in collaboration with the jungalicious brand Selamat.